natekark/e-learning-platform/README.md

 4. Open a Pull Request.

 ## License
 This project is licensed under the MIT License.
+See the `LICENSE` file for details.

+## Acknowledgments
+- YouTube API for providing video content.
+- Bootstrap for the responsive UI design.
+- Render for hosting the platform.

 ## Contact
 For any queries or suggestions, feel free to reach out via GitHub Issues.